AndreaCrotti/meta-programming-talk/meta.rst

 ..
 In fact even if Python is dynamically typed a database is not, so if we want to define the database schema in Python we need to give type information

-.. centered:: Want to do this:
+.. centered:: Problem: define models in a concise and simple way

 .. literalinclude:: code/tests.py
    :pyobject: Simple